spytliak/Genesis/README.md

 * Ansible >= 2.9
 * python >= 3.7

 The Linux user that can be used by Ansible to access the host.
 Default is **ubuntu** (to support AWS, GCP, Openstack), however feel free to use any other user.
-Make sure to update the -'ansible_user' variable inside [ub.loacl.yml](/inventory/host_vars/ub.local.yml)
+Make sure to update the 'ansible_user' variable inside [ub.loacl.yml](/inventory/host_vars/ub.local.yml)
 ```
 system_user: "{{ ansible_user }}"
 ```